headwaters-ai/headwaters/README.md

 Simple stream sources for client application development.

-This is a holding package.
+Headwaters is in early alpha.
 Do not use.